-- You are an individual artist or you are part of and submitting on behalf of an artists’ collective
+- You are an individual artist or you are submitting on behalf of an artists’ collective

 - You currently reside in Canada

 - You agree to install your own work and be present at NUIT BLANCHE WINNIPEG

 - You agree to allow images of you and your work to be used by and publicized as part of NUIT BLANCHE WINNIPEG, Culture Days Manitoba and the Winnipeg Arts Council.

 - Carefully review all FIVE sections of the online submission form before beginning.
 You will need to upload several documents including project description, installation details (both 500 word max), projected budget and bio (100 word max) and CV.

 - Attach up to eight supporting image attachments (jpeg files, 1MB each max).